Cheap stocks may seem attractive to novice investors, but are penny stocks a path to riches?

 Trading Penny Stocks is Risky

-Unfortunately, novice investors are more likely to lose money than they are to get rich from penny stocks.
-Anyone who's bending your ear about a hot insider tip is either trying to sell you on an expensive newsletter (and make money that way) or to seduce you with a pump and dump scam to raise the price so he can sell it at a profit.
+Unfortunately, novice investors are more likely to lose money than to get rich from penny stocks.
+Anyone who bends your ear about a hot insider tip is either trying to sell you on an expensive newsletter (and make money that way) or to seduce you with a pump and dump scam to raise the price so he can sell it at a profit.
 (This is how 900 Percent Stocks works, it appears.
 When you see 900percentstocks.com in comments or reviews somewhere, run the other direction; you're looking at a scam.)

 Investing in an index fund that tracks the S&P 500 may seem boring, but it's a lot safer.
 The best penny stocks still make their money in the world of speculation: can a company recover from bankruptcy and give you a return on your investment?
-If you're not timing things perfectly, you're in trouble.
+Unless you time things perfectly, you're in trouble.
 What percentage of penny stocks fail?
 It's unclear, but it's easy to believe that most of them do.
 Many businesses fail; half of all businesses survive at least five years (PDF link)—and that counts businesses better than penny stocks.

 Should beginners trade penny stocks?
-In a word, no. Should experts?
+No!
+Should experts?
 If you want to play around with a fraction of your portfolio, invest no more than 5 or 10% in penny stocks.
 Think of it as play money or a lottery ticket.
 If you lose it, you've lost it.
 If you gain anything, you've gained it.

 Use your good judgment and invest only in things you understand.
 That's how to become truly wealthy, in knowledge and in money.